-David Attenborough narrates the story of Rodrigo Medellin, Mexico's very own 'Bat Man'.
+David Attenborough narrates the story of Rodrigo Medellin.
 Since he first kept vampire bats in his bathroom as a child, Rodrigo has dedicated his life to saving them.
 Now Mexico's most famous export, tequila, is at stake.
-Rodrigo's beloved lesser long-nosed bat is crucial to the liquor - pollenating the plants the drink is made from.
+Rodrigo's beloved lesser long-nosed bat is crucial to the liquor - pollinating the plants the drink is made from.
 To save both, Rodrigo must track the bats' epic migration across Mexico - braving hurricanes, snakes, Mayan tombs and seas of cockroaches.
 The threats are very real for not only Rodrigo and the bats, but also for anyone with a taste for tequila.

 Behind the scenes

 Director Tom Mustill (left), producer Peter Fison (centre), cameraman George Woodcock (right) in the cave of serpents, wearing masks to protect against lung diseases.

 Flying with the bats